 On display are remains excavated from the area and items donated by local benefactors, illustrating many different eras.
 Recreations of a Victorian Welsh farmhouse kitchen, a saddler's workshop and Basil Jones's grocery shop remind people of the more recent past.
 A spooky air raid shelter enables children to re-create some of the atmosphere of the Second World War.
 Other activities for children are available (see below) and have recently been improved with grant aid including one from the Abergavenny Local History Society.

 Some activities for children at the Museum

-As well as learning about the Bronze Age you can see an important horde discovered locally.
-Also find out how a group of students and volunteers were involved in the project and the making of this exhibition.
+As well as learning about the Bronze Age you can see important hoards discovered locally.
+Find out how a group of students and volunteers were involved in the project and the making of this exhibition.

-See the new displays in the Keep Gallery - Lady Llanover, Father Ignatius and Whisky the Turnspit Dog
+See the new displays in the Keep Gallery - Lady Llanover, Father Ignatius and Whiskey the Turnspit Dog.

 You can join the Museum Volunteers and receive a regular newsletter and notices of special events.

 Weekly sponsorships for the floodlighting at Abergavenny Castle will be available here in the Autumn.